-Young and naïve, I took this advice and found myself building countless aircrafts while crashing and burning over and over again.
+Young and naïve, I took this advice and found myself building countless machines while crashing and burning over and over again.

 I’d create something, slap some wings on it and take off.
 I’d then find myself scrambling for an engine and whatever parts I needed, hoping that this time my aircraft would stay elevated.